#Template Configuration

 egress.allowed* / egress.denied* | array | — | Legacy compatibility fields.
 Prefer trafficRules instead. |

-See Network for traffic behavior and Credential for bindings and egress auth.
+See Network and Protocol Controls for traffic behavior, and Credential for bindings and egress auth.

 displayName description tags#